As a mother of two, Kathy has a bit of experience in the parenting department. She loves sharing her knowledge with other to help them.

 When I was a kid, I couldn’t wait to dig into my stocking.
 My mother was the queen of stuffing stockings.
 She carefully wrapped each and every item.
 Little did I know at the time, but this was a diversion.
 For my parents, stockings were a great way to let the adults get another couple of hours of sleep on Christmas morning.
 Let me tell you, it was a great diversion!
 She always came up with the most amazing treasures.
 My brother and I would completely be engrossed in whatever fun items we found at the bottom of our giant sock.

 So, here are some of my favorite ideas for stocking stuffers that won’t break the bank.
 Hopefully you’ll be inspired.
-At the end of this article I’ve also listed some of my most favorite place to shop for stocking stuffers.
+At the end of this article, I’ve also listed some of my most favorite places to shop for stocking stuffers.
 I think you may be surprised by at least one or two of them.

 Below I’ve listed several other items that would make perfect stocking stuffers for babies and toddlers.

 - Bath toys

 - Bath crayons

 - Finger puppets